 - 6. To determine the inpatient hospital routine and ancillary cost center costs for the payment year, the hospital's projected WMP FFS inpatient days and charges by cost center are used.
-To project WMP hospital FFS charges as accurately as possible for the payment year, the projection will be based upon the hospital's actual experience of WMP FFS inpatient charges for the most recent 6-month period.
-The projected charges are multiplied by the inflation rate from the IHS "Hospital and Related Healthcare Costs Index."
+To project WMP hospital FFS charges as accurately as possible for the payment year, the projection will be based upon the hospital's actual experience of WMP FFS inpatient charges for the most recent 6-month period and inflated to the payment year.
 The projected charges are then multiplied by the cost-to-charge ratios from Step 5 for each respective ancillary cost center and the per diem cost is multiplied by the WMP hospital FFS inpatient days to determine the WMP FFS inpatient costs for each routine service cost center. - 7.
 The WMP hospital FFS costs eligible to be reimbursed under this section are determined by adding the WMP FFS inpatient costs from Step 6, and subtracting estimated WMP FFS inpatient payments.
 The payment estimate will be based on the hospital's WMP FFS payment experience for the most recent 6-month period.